OpenTermsArchive/kenya-versions/README.md

 # License

 Data in this repository is distributed under an ODC-BY 1.0 license.
-That means you are free to share (to copy, distribute and use the database), to create (to produce works from the database), to adapt (to modify, transform and build upon the database) as long as you attribute the resulting works to *_ _ _ _ _ ✍️ and Open Terms Archive contributors*.
+That means you are free to share (to copy, distribute and use the database), to create (to produce works from the database), to adapt (to modify, transform and build upon the database) as long as you attribute the resulting works to *Clifford Ouma* and *Open Terms Archive contributors*.